 A termite management plan consists of two key elements:

-A termite management system consists of range of physical and chemical elements to prevent termites gaining concealed access to the building.
+A termite management system consists of a range of physical and chemical elements to prevent termites gaining concealed access to the building.
 The building will have a number of physical features that block the concealed entry of termites.
 Weak points in the construction should be protected with additional physical or chemical termite protection products.
 The idea is that an integrated termite management system will ensure there are no entry points where termites can get into the building without being noticed.